vanilla-music/vanilla/README.md

 To build you will need:

  * A Java compiler compatible with Java 1.7
- * The Android SDK with platform 22 (Lollipop) installed
+ * The Android SDK with platform 23 (Marshmallow) installed

 Building from command-line #1
 --------------------------